groundhoggwp/groundhogg/README.txt

 * TWEAKED show 404 errors on the managed page for non-existent resources
 * TWEAKED When sending an email template to a contact manually, process the event right away and report event failures
 * TWEAKED Disable the WordPress emoji to image conversion feature while sending/editing emails
+* FIXED Email log preview UI is now readable
+* FIXED Email editor toolbar fixed to low when scrolling in the modal

 = 2.7.2.1 (2022-09-09) =
 * TWEAKED Some CSS issues in the funnel builder